-Dorothy Parker left her entire estate to Martin Luther King, Jr., even though she had never met him.
-Parker?s estate went to the National Association for the Advancement of Colored People (NAACP) after Martin Luther King, Jr. was assassinated?
-Dorothy Parker was played by Jennifer Jason Leigh in the 1994 film Mrs. Parker and the Vicious Circle, and by Bebe Neuwirth in the 1999 TV movie Dash and Lilly.
+Dorothy Parker left her entire estate to Dr. Martin Luther King, Jr., even though she had never met him.
+After Dr. King was assassinated in 1968, Parker’s estate went to the National Association for the Advancement of Colored People (NAACP)… Dorothy Parker was played by Jennifer Jason Leigh in the 1994 film Mrs. Parker and the Vicious Circle, and by Bebe Neuwirth in the 1999 TV movie Dash and Lilly.